 In the beginning I worked with zinc plated steel, however I have settled on stainless steel 18-8 as my standard.
 I simply like the look and feel of the stainless a lot more than the zinc plated steel.
 And from the standpoint of longevity the stainless is the better choice.

 That said, I cannot always get what I need in stainless so my parts bins contain a mixture of zinc plated steel and stainless steel.
-The marble in there sort of like a bookmark.
-I was working with this size most recently…the marble helps me keep track of what I’m doing.
+The marble in the box works like a bookmark.
+I was working with that size most recently…the marble helps me keep track of what I’m doing.

 My nuts and bolt supplier is The Bolt Depot.
 These folks are prompt, have fair pricing, ship quickly, and use USPS Priority Mail, which is quick and reliable.